meghanaguduru/Lagrange/_posts/2017-03-15-Welcome-to-My-Blog.md

 ### Getting Started

-[Installation Guide]({{ site.github.url }}{% post_url 2015-12-12-Installation-Guide %}): this post will help you get started with installing Lagrange, whether you are completely new to using Jekyll, or simply just migrating to a new Jekyll theme.
+This post will help you get started with installing Lagrange, whether you are completely new to using Jekyll, or simply just migrating to a new Jekyll theme.